 This course provides the basic concepts of "Integrated Flood Risk Management (IFRM)" as part of Integrated Disaster Risk Management.
 The formation of disaster risk will be explained in relation to natural hazard, exposure, basic vulnerability and coping capacity.
-The concepts of IWRM and IFRM will be introduced with the recent global challenges of sustainable development policy.
-As concrete examples, IWRM at basin scale, Japanese flood management experiences and some example of overseas application of the concept of IWRM will be introduced.
-Anticipated future direction of risk management to cope with societal and other global changes will also be studied.
+The concepts of IFRM and "Integrated Water Resources Management (IWRM)" will be introduced with the recent global challenges of sustainable development policy.
+As concrete examples, IWRM at basin scale, Japanese flood management experiences and some example of overseas application of the concept of IFRM will be introduced.
+Anticipated future direction of risk management to cope with societal and other global changes will also be touched upon.

-- 2. Course Outline (Course Topics) - 1.
-Introduction: There is no such thing as a natural disaster.
+2. Course Outline (Course Topics)

+- 1. Introduction: There is no such thing as a natural disaster.
 Disaster risk, hazard, exposure, vulnerability and coping capacity. - 2.
-PAR Model (1) Root causes, progression of dynamic pressure and unsafe conditions. - 3.
-PAR Model (2) Concrete examples. - 4.
-ACCESS Model. - 5.
-UN policies (1) UN initiatives on environment and development: From Stockholm to Rio+20. - 6.
-UN policies (2) UN initiatives on disaster reduction: From Yokohama to Sendai. - 7.
-IWRM and IFRM: Concept of IWRM.
-Guideline for IWRM at basin scale. - 8.
-Hydrology and water resources of Japan. - 9.
-Japanese experiences (1) Flood damages and flood control investment - 10.
-Japanese experiences (2) Comprehensive flood control measures and concepts from river to basin - 11.
-Japanese experiences (3) GEJET and L1 and L2 approach - 12.
-Japanese experiences (4) Ground subsidence, water pollution and waste water recycling - 13.
-An application example of IFRM overseas (by Masayuki Watanabe) - 14.
-Future Issues of IFRM: Climate change adaptation; Aging society; Depopulation; Social capital - 15.
-Examination - 3.
+PAR Model: Root causes, progression of dynamic pressure and unsafe conditions. - 3.
+ACCESS Model. - 4.
+UN policies (1) UN initiatives on environment and development: From Stockholm to Rio+20. - 5.
+UN policies (2) UN initiatives on disaster reduction: From Yokohama to Sendai. - 6.
+IWRM and IFRM (1) Concept of IWRM. - 7.
+IWRM and IFRM (2) Guideline for IWRM at basin scale. - 8.
+Japanese experiences (1) Overview of hydrology and water resources. - 9.
+Japanese experiences (2) Dark post-war period. - 10.
+Japanese experiences (3) Comprehensive flood control measures and concepts from river to basin. - 11.
+Japanese experiences (4) Current challenges and GEJET (L1 and L2 approach). - 12.
+Japanese experiences(5) Ground subsidence, water pollution and waste water recycling; transdisciplinary approach. - 13.
+Application examples of IFRM overseas (by WATANABE Masayuki). - 14.
+Future Issues of IFRM: Climate change adaptation; Aging society; Depopulation; Social capital. - 15.
+Final Examination. - 3.
 Grading Active participation (30%), Reports (20%), Final Examination (50%)